opf/openproject/docs/release-notes/12-5-0/README.md

 Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be stored.

-To save the files you uploaded to the currently folder in Nextcloud, click on the **Choose location** button.
+To save the files you uploaded to the current folder in Nextcloud, click on the **Choose location** button.

 ![openproject-nextcloud-upload](openproject-nextcloud-upload.gif)